OWASP/CheatSheetSeries/cheatsheets/Denial_of_Service_Cheat_Sheet.md

 #### 1) Overview of potential DoS weaknesses

-It is important to understand that each of these three attack categories need to be considered when designing a DoS-resilient solution:
+It is important to understand that each of these three attack categories needs to be considered when designing a DoS-resilient solution:

  **Application attacks** focus on rendering applications unavailable by exhausting resources or by making it unusable in a functional way.